Advancing NHS Legacy Information Management

 interoperability

-Data Utility & Smart Care
+Data Utility and Smart Care

 Enablement